 Fact: The US does not recognize PPFs as tax-free investments.
 Therefore the earnings from a PPF are reported each year on the US tax return as they accrue.

 Those with investments in PPFs are required to report all interest, dividends, and capital gains, even if they are “reinvestments”, and regardless of whether the account has matured or not.
 Additionally, the account holder may have a PFIC requirement.

 An Employee Provident Fund (EPF) is similar to a PPF, but it’s more like a 401(k) or IRA in the US.
 An EPF is a fund to which both a salaried employee the and employer may contribute a portion (12%) of the salary as a tax-deferred investment (tax-deferred in India).

 Myth: If the account holder does not withdraw any money from an EPF, it is not taxable in the US.

 Fact: The only types of employee pensions that can grow tax-free are those that are recognized under Section 401(k) of the Internal Revenue Code.
 Any income earned in a EPF is reported on the US tax return, regardless of whether there has been a withdrawal.

 Term life insurance plans are not reported on the US tax return or the FBAR.
 However, if the plan has cash value, such as a Unit Linked Insurance Plan (ULIP), there may be taxable income.

 Myth: Life insurance is not taxable until the policy has been surrendered.

 Fact: A ULIP is an investment portfolio.
 Any interest, “bonuses,” or dividends, including reinvestments are taxable.
-Additionally, you will likely have a PFIC filing requirement since this is a securities based investment.
+Additionally, you may have a PFIC filing requirement since this is a securities-based investment.